May 6, 2023

 The 10-hour adventure race is perfect for sport or family teams looking to have some fun discovering the outdoors with adventure racing.
 Easy to read and simple navigation will take you to some hidden spots around Blue Ridge.
 Distances are always based on your team's abilities and speed in adventure racing; however, you can expect between 20–30 miles of mountain biking, 5–8 miles of trekking with 4–8 miles of canoeing.

-Check-in starts Downtown from 6:00am to 7:30am with instructions and a pre-plotted map followed a pre-race meeting at 7:45am.
-The race starts at 9:00am with teams riding out of town on their bikes.
+Check-in starts downtown at 6:30am on Saturday with instructions and a pre-plotted map followed by a pre-race meeting at 8:15am.
+The race starts at 9:00am.

 All teammates must be present to check-in and receive instructions.
 The later you are the shorter the time to prepare.
 Your first discipline to start the race will be revealed during check-in.
 A staging area will be set-up at check-in for bikes and paddling gear.
 For the 10-hour race, we will be transporting these items if required.
 See "Gear" section below for specifics on gear.